SITE MENU

 Isle of Jura

 Jura comes from the Norse words meaning Deer Island.
 Today over 6500 deer live on six estates on the island.
-In contrast, the human population is less than 200.
+In contrast, the human population is around 240.

 The island is 29 miles long and 7 miles wide in places.
 The west is wild and virtually uninhabited, occupied only by the three Paps of Jura which are known in Gaelic as The Mountain of the Sound, The Mountain of Gold and The Sacred Mountain.